The Spectral Approach to Linear Rational Expectations Models: Proofs

-Lemma \ref{lem:altH} (i) introduces a Hilbert space that plays an important role in our regularization theory.
-Lemma \ref{lem:altH} (ii) implies that convergence of points in (operators on) $H_0^m$ is equivalent to convergence of points in (operators on) $\mathsf{H}^m$.
+Lemma \ref{lem:altH} (i) introduces a Hilbert space $\mathsf{H}_0^m$ that plays an important role in our regularization theory; $\mathsf{H}_0^m$ and $H_0^m$ have the same elements but different inner products.
+Lemma \ref{lem:altH} (ii) implies that convergence of points in (operators on) $H_0^m$ is equivalent to convergence of points in (operators on) $\mathsf{H}_0^m$.
 In particular, $\boldsymbol{d}$, whether acting on points or operators, takes the same value in both spaces.
-On the other hand, orthogonal projections and adjoints are not the same in both spaces due to the different inner products.
-Most importantly,
+On the other hand, adjoints and orthogonal projections are not the same in both spaces due to the different inner products.
+This is what is proven in Lemma \ref{lem:altH} (iii) and (iv).